4.1. 9 Story Building: Sampling Analysis

 weuq-0002/

-For this example you will need two additional files, FrameRecorder.tcl.
+For this example, you will need two additional files, FrameRecorder.tcl.

-The recorder script as shown will record the envelope displacements and RMS accelerations in the first two degrees-of-freedom for the nodes in the modes.
+The recorder script as shown will record the envelope displacements and RMS accelerations in the first two degrees of freedom for the nodes in the modes.
 The script will also record the element forces.
 The file is as shown below:

 set numNode [llength [getNodeTags]]